sxu509/benchmarkingstudy/README.md

 # Benchmarking and Evaluation of Deconvolution Algorithms
 We present a comprehensive benchmark of the robustness and resilience of computational deconvolution methods for estimating cell type proportions in bulk tissue samples.
 This study focuses on comparing reference-based and reference-free approaches.

+## Cell level gene expression datasets

 Below are all cell-level gene expression datasets used in this study.

 | Data           | GSE19830                  | LM22                       | GSE81608                 | GSE67835                  |